fivequarters/fusebit.io/src/_blog/_posts/node-js-18-release.md

 post_image: blog-njs18-hero.png
 post_excerpt : node-18 is finally here, and fusebit has been following what’s included for months now.
 Read our summaries of the big features in this latest Node release.
 post_slug: node-18-release
-tags: ['post', 'nodejs']
+tags: ['post', 'node.js']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/blog-njs18-hero.png
-posts_related: ['run-every-nodejs-version-in-lambda','run-nodejs-from-google-sheets',’undici-mocking’]
+posts_related: ['node-18-prefix-only-modules','run-every-nodejs-version-in-lambda',’undici-mocking’]
 ---

 Node.js 18 is finally here and we are super excited to see it live!
 Read through for a recap of the new features available in this latest release.